How to Become a Paramedic in 5 Steps

 What Is a Paramedic?

-Paramedics assist injured patients, stabilizing and transporting them safely to a hospital for immediate medical attention.
+Paramedics are trained medical personnel who respond to calls for help with injuries and illness from the community at large.
 As a paramedic, you'll be responsible for performing life support procedures on injured people as well treating more minor injuries.
 You'll be required to constantly check the vital signs of critical patients so you can give accurate information to the emergency medical teams upon arrival at a hospital.
 To become a paramedic, you must have a high school diploma and earn an EMT-Paramedic Certificate or an Associate of Applied Science in Emergency Medical Technology-Paramedic.

 Step 1: Become an Emergency Medical Technician-Basic